Ayako-Yokoe/book-list/README.md

 ## About this app

 I developed the Book_List app to explore and make full use of React Hooks: specifically useContext and useReducer.
 For an in-depth understanding of these hooks, you can refer to my blogs posts linked below.
-Additionally, I elevated the project by incorporating typeScript, enhancing the application's type safety and robustness.
+Additionally, I elevated the project by incorporating TypeScript, enhancing the application's type safety and robustness.

 [Understanding React useContext](https://dev.to/ayako_yk/understanding-react-usecontext-2bch)<br/>
 [Understanding React useReducer](https://dev.to/ayako_yk/understanding-react-usereducer-1cb2)<br/>